kafoso/doctrine-firebird-driver/README.md

 ## Installation to run tests

 A few steps are required to run all tests.
 Unit tests ([tests/tests/Test/Unit](tests/tests/Test/Unit)) will run on all environments.
-However, integration tests ([tests/tests/Test/Integration](tests/tests/Test/Integration)) require the following because they test against a running Firebird database:
+However, integration tests ([tests/tests/Test/Integration](tests/tests/Test/Integration)) require the following because they test against a running Firebird database in the VM:

 1. `vagrant up`<br>
 Install/provision the VM.